kiobov/Analytics/README.md

 links and images [] [] []

 #### Goal
-Translate insights to non technical stakeholder not only in a simple but also elaborately way.
+Translate insights to non technical stakeholder simply and elaborately.

 With 3+years experinec in Data science and analytics we dive deep for insights scientifically and logically for every  domain fit.
 Focusing on :